polatengin/utah/README.md

 - [ ] More built-in functions and utilities

+- [x] VS Code extension for syntax highlighting

-- [ ] VS Code extension for syntax highlighting
+- [ ] VS Code extension for intellisense and autocompletion